Semiparametric Bayesian Difference-in-Differences: Proposed Bayesian Methodology

-\begin{remark}[Comparison with Frequentist Estimators] Our approach is also inspired by existing frequentist methods to conduct inference on the ATT. \cite{heckman1997matching} propose the following outcome imputed estimator for the ATT:
+\begin{remark}[Comparison with Frequentist Estimators] Our approach is inspired by existing frequentist methods to conduct inference on the ATT. \cite{heckman1997matching} propose the following outcome imputed estimator for the ATT:

 where $\widehat{m}(\cdot)$ stands for the kernel smoothing estimator of the conditional mean in the control group.
-The double robust version from \cite{sant2020doubly} is
+The doubly robust version from \cite{sant2020doubly} is

 for some pilot estimators of the propensity score and the conditional mean of the control group.
-In contrast, our Bayesian estimator does not directly shift the parameter via the estimated Riesz representer $\widehat\gamma$; rather, it enters indirectly via prior and posterior adjustments. \end{remark}
+In contrast, our Bayesian estimator does not merely recenter the point estimator via the estimated Riesz representer $\widehat\gamma$; rather, it enters indirectly via prior and posterior adjustments. \end{remark}